-On February 15, 2001, the Board of Directors approved an amendment to the ESPP to increase the number of shares reserved under the ESPP by 10,000,000 to a total of 50,314,110 shares.
+On February 14, 2002, the Board of Directors approved an amendment to the ESPP to increase the number of shares reserved under the ESPP by 10,000,000 to a total of 60,314,110 shares.

-The total number of shares of common stock reserved for issuance under the ESPP is 40,314,110, of which 2,473,918 are available for future issuance.
-These are not enough shares to meet anticipated demand because participation in the ESPP has increased due to the Company's growth in the past year.
+The total number of shares of common stock reserved for issuance under the ESPP as of the Record Date is 50,314,110, of which 9,894,879 are available for future issuance.
+Management believes this may not be enough shares to meet anticipated demand, as the lower price of the Company's stock during the past year requires a greater number of shares to satisfy enrollment requirements.
 Therefore, stockholder approval is sought to increase the number of shares of common stock reserved for issuance under the ESPP by 10,000,000.
-If the proposed amendment is approved, the total number of shares of common stock reserved for issuance under the ESPP will be 50,314,110.
-This amount includes the 2,403,643 shares automatically added to the ESPP on January 1, 2001 ("Annual Replenishment"), which was previously approved by the stockholders.
+If the proposed amendment is approved, the total number of shares of common stock reserved for issuance under the ESPP will be 60,314,110.
+The ESPP includes an annual replenishment (the "Annual Replenishment"), which was previously approved by the stockholders.
 The Annual Replenishment consists of 1.15% of the Company's common stock issued and outstanding at fiscal year end less the number of shares available for future option grants under the ESPP at fiscal year end.
-The number of shares of common stock reserved for issuance under the ESPP, as amended by this proposal, together with the Annual Replenishment, is anticipated to be sufficient to meet the Company's requirements for the next 12 months.
+No shares were added to the ESPP under the Annual Replenishment in January 2002.
+The number of shares of common stock reserved for issuance under the ESPP, as amended by this proposal is anticipated to be sufficient to meet the Company's requirements for the next 12 months.